Climate of Mars: Evidence for recent climatic change

 There have been regional changes around the south pole (Planum Australe) over the past few Martian years.
 In 1999 the Mars Global Surveyor photographed pits in the layer of frozen carbon dioxide at the Martian south pole.
 Because of their striking shape and orientation these pits have become known as swiss cheese features.
 In 2001 the craft photographed the same pits again and found that they had grown larger, retreating about 3 meters in one Martian year.
 These features are caused by the sublimation of the dry ice layer, thereby exposing the inert water ice layer.
-More recent observations indicate that the ice at Mars' south pole is continuing to sublimate.
+More recent observations indicate that the ice at Mars's south pole is continuing to sublimate.

 The pits in the ice continue to grow by about 3 meters per Martian year.
 Malin states that conditions on Mars are not currently conducive to the formation of new ice.
 A NASA press release indicates that "climate change [is] in progress" on Mars.
 In a summary of observations with the Mars Orbiter Camera, researchers speculated that some dry ice may have been deposited between the Mariner 9 and the Mars Global Surveyor mission.
 Based on the current rate of loss, the deposits of today may be gone in a hundred years.

 Elsewhere on the planet, low latitude areas have more water ice than they should have given current climatic conditions.
 Mars Odyssey "is giving us indications of recent global climate change in Mars", said Jeffrey Plaut, project scientist for the mission at NASA's Jet Propulsion Laboratory, in non-peer reviewed published work in 2003.